 The signal of a refraction test, performed using a hammer as energization typically has a frequency between 50 and 100Hz.
 The sampling frequency must therefore be higher than 200Hz.
 Since you want to have a good time resolution of the signal you can set as acquisition parameter a sampling rate of at least 5000Hz.

-Refraction seismic tomography uses the time of the first arrivals to calculate the profile as append processing refraction surveys using method as GRM, delay time or intercept.
+Refraction seismic tomography uses the time of first arrivals to calculate the profile in the same way as refraction survey processing using methods such as GRM, time delay, or intercept.
 The recording of the signal must be long enough to detect the arrivals on all geophones.
-Generally for 50 meters long seisimic line it is enough to record for a time interval of 500ms.
+Usually for 50 meters long seisimic line it is enough to record for a time interval of 500ms.
 The needed recording time may vary depending on the subsoil conditions we are investigating and the type of wave we are measuring.
 P waves will be almost twice as fast as S waves in many stratigraphics contexts.